Quarterly Tax Calculator

 in quarterly taxes.

-Jane is a freelance blogger from California and her sole source of income is from freelancing gigs and blogging.
+Jane is a freelance blogger from California whose sole source of income is from freelancing gigs and blogging.
 When it was time for her to pay her quarterly taxes, she wanted to avoid overpaying.
 She realized the only way to avoid overpaying on taxes was by finding tax deductions.
 FlyFin’s A.I. came to her rescue and found every possible deduction for her, automatically.
-From a yoga mat to a camera for streaming her classes and even softwares like Canva or Vimeo for streaming classes, A.I. helped organize her deductions and calculated her quarterly tax payment with 100% accuracy.
+From a yoga mat to a camera for streaming her classes and even software like Canva or Vimeo for streaming classes, the A.I. helped organize her deductions and calculated her quarterly tax payment with 100% accuracy.

 Cash-in on this opportunity!